ReidAtcheson/incns/README.md

 now computing the RRQR factorization of this matrix can proceed by performing very small RRQR of its blocks in parallel, a significantly more scalable operation than treating the large sparse matrix as if it were dense.
-I have yet to write the code to perform that, but it is my next step.
+I have yet to write the code to perform that, but it is a next step.
 This removes the bottleneck of a massive dense linear algebra in producing a divergence-free basis that automagically eliminates the pressure term from the Navier-Stokes equation, but computing the mass matrix at high orders also has proven to be challenging and so I will need to address this as well.
 Early profiling suggests that the function which accepts a linear index and translates it into 3D indexing is a huge bottleneck for this.
+One way to remove this is to attempt to avoid looping over indices which will produce a zero anyways, and since the mass-matrix is sparse this is the vast majority of the indices.
+I will attempt to address both the programming challenge of doing the block-wise RRQR factorizations as well as improving the efficiency of the mass matrix computation, but as I write this I am currently in Konya, Turkey and busy with other things as well.